nothingnothings/PostManager/README.md

 ## Features

-- Multiple pages (different HTML pages, normal page serving)
+- Single-Page Application, no page reloads, single HTML file (ReactJS)
+- Application divided into many components, of which some are used more than a single time, on different pages (ReactJS design philosophy)
-- Form validation logic in the "Start Hosting" page
+- Form validation logic in the landing page
-- Responsive design (mobile and desktop) created with Flexbox and media queries
+- Responsive design (adaptive, mobile and desktop support) created with Flexbox and media queries
+- Usage of GitHub Actions and GitHub Pages with the create-react-app utility for a seamless workflow (transition from development stage to production/deployment stage).
+Upon the git push command, GitHub Actions transfers the contents of the master branch into the gh-pages branch, which then deploys the app at https://nothingnothings.github.io/PostManager
-- Addition/removal of CSS classes ("slide-in" animation) implemented with JavaScript
+- Addition/removal of CSS classes ("fadeEnter" animation) implemented with `react-transition-group`
+- For deployment demonstration purposes, only a single user is enabled/created on the serverside, with the credentials exemplo@exemplo.com (email field) and exemplo (password field).
+Furthermore, the "Posts" made by the user are reset every 1 Hour (MongoDB "Scheduled Trigger" feature)
 - Custom favicon, compatible with multiple devices

 ## Inspiration